Sirnut/volumio-snapcast-plugin/README.md

 3. Update NPM `sudo npm update -g`
 4. Set timezone `sudo dpkg-reconfigure tzdata`

+# Fresh Install Summary

+I find that I have the most success getting a snapcast system to work by:
+1. Installing fresh copies of Volumio to each device and then go through the first four steps highlighted above
+2. Once complete I start with the server, and first install volspotconnect2 through through volumios UI
+3. I then SSH into the server and install snapcast following the steps below
+4. Once running with no issue I install snapcast onto my client devices
+5. In the end, my server has volspotconnect2>snapcast
+6. My clients JUST have snapcast (with their servers turned off)

 ## Quick start

 1. SSH into server, be sure to enable SSH via volumio.local/DEV beforehand